Open for Business

 April 22, 2024

 We love working with our SME community.
 There is so much potential for positive change and success.
 To achieve that managers are aways seeking to improve productivity and often see innovation as the magic bullet.
 Sometimes the conversation goes onto include streamlining systems and upskilling workers.
-All of these are important, but research proves the real game changer is improving management skills.
+All of these are important, but research proves the real game changer is improving management skills that prevents huge impact of poor management.

 Christina Boedker, Professor at the University of Newcastle, has researched the impacts of poor management practices via the Australian Workplace Index and found that it is responsible for 33% of our missed productivity opportunities.
 In the past five years, Australia’s productivity growth has dropped to half of its 25-year average.
 It costs our economy billions of dollars each year and is probably costing your business too.